samuelbalogh/Clippings_Browser/README.md

 I wanted a program that can quickly sort my clippings and display them in a simple way.

-The script can parse two types of data.
+The script can parse two types of data:

 1. The raw format of your Kindle clippings file, found in the 'documents' folder of your Kindle.
 Usually named *My_clippings.txt.*
 This file uses multiple lines for a clipping and uses '========' as the separator.